tpoisot/ms_connectance_complexity/reply.md

 could have been included easily.
 Instead, authors only consider the number of unconnected nodes in the resampling process.

+> We think that the referee uses a very specific definition of what is stability in ecology.
+In the work of Bob May, which we indeed cite in the introduction, stability is defined as a property of the adjacency matrix representing a unipartite graph, relative to connectance.
+We do not *raise* the issue of stability as a function of connectance, we simply *mention* that connectance is a proxy for stability, and as such we should pay attention to what connectance really entails. **No changes were made**.

 ### Validity of the findings

-The main finding – that connectance is unimodally correlated with various other network parameters, e.g. power-law exponent – is known, but it is convenient to have it well documented.
-I was surprised by the argument that 10^3 or 10^4 permutations are insufficient (“drastically small sampling”) because the sampled space is much larger.
-No bias or error is demonstrated by these “small” samples (which are not samples proper anyway), so that this statement seems to ignore almost century of sampling theory.
+The main finding - that connectance is unimodally correlated with various other network parameters, e.g. power-law exponent -  is known, but it is convenient to have it well documented.
+I was surprised by the argument that 10^3 or 10^4 permutations are insufficient ("drastically small sampling") because the sampled space is much larger.
+No bias or error is demonstrated by these "small" samples (which are not samples proper anyway), so that this statement seems to ignore almost century of sampling theory.

+> TODO

-On p.12 authors recommend a metohd (“swapping interacrtions until no free nodes remain”) which they do not seem to have used.
+On p.12 authors recommend a metohd ("swapping interacrtions until no free nodes remain") which they do not seem to have used.

+> The goal of this article is not to compare the relative merits of null models, or randomization networks.
+We recommend that, when generating null networks to measure wether empirically measures deviate from their random expectation, if the template network has a low connectance, "naive" randomization methods are bound to fail, and swapping methods might perform better. **No changes were made**.

 Bipartite networks, which have been much investigated in the ecological network literature, turn up in the conclusions without having been mentioned at all before.

+> It is certainly true that bipartite networks received a lot of attention in ecology.
+They present, however, a slightly less general case, and (in the context of a simulation approach), require to fix several additional parameters.
+The algebra presented in the first part of the manuscript is equally relevant for bipartite networks, so we do not understand  the rationale for this comment.
+In addition, may references given in the text are focused on bipartite ecological networks. **No changes were made**.

 ### Comments for the author

 In my judgement this paper needs substantial revision but also additional work to raise its relevance.

+> Reading this review, it is not clear what additional work this referee would have had us perform.
+We built on comments from the following two referees to produce additional results and extensive revisions to the text nonetheless.

 ## Reviewer 2 (Miguel Lurgi)